-TOWN HALL WILL REOPEN TO THE PUBLIC ON JUNE 1, 2020
+TOWN HALL IS OPEN TO THE PUBLIC

 The COURT is OPEN for payments and dropoff of paperwork for civil judgements ONLY.
 DO NOT ENTER THE FRONT LOBBY TO ACCESS THE COURT.
 The Court entrance is located in the rear of the Town Hall.
 To contact the Court directly, call 607-775-5244.

 YOU MUST WEAR A MASK WHEN IN THE TOWN HALL BUILDING.